Together with Our Partners

 Education on Fair Trade with Our Business Partners

 Responsible personnel in purchasing attend regular outside seminars in connection with Act against Delay in Payment of Subcontract Proceeds, Etc. to Subcontractors (Subcontract Act) in order to ensure law compliance and fair trade transactions.
-In fiscal 2014, seven staffs participated in the outside seminars.
+In fiscal 2015, four staff members participated in the outside seminars.
 We are also making efforts for higher CSR awareness through regular divisional educational lectures.